-When preparing your surrounds for a video interview you should adopt the same approach as if you were trying to sell your house.
-To maximise your chances of success it is much better to keep it simple and neutral.
-Having no mess or clutter on view shouldn’t need to be stated, but also avoid weird paintings, bright wall paper and anything else that might distract the viewer.
+When preparing your surroundings for a video interview you should adopt the same approach as if you were trying to sell your house.
+To maximize your chances of success it is much better to keep it simple and neutral.
+Having no mess or clutter on view shouldn’t need to be stated, but also avoid weird paintings, bright wallpaper, and anything else that might distract the viewer.
 You may think having your ‘Salesperson on the Year’ certificate hanging in the background may enhance your chances but its authenticity can’t be verified and it may actually distract the recruiter’s attention away from the answers you’re providing.

 4) Smile, you’re on camera

-It is strange how some peoples’ behaviour changes when a camera is pointed at them.
+It is strange how some peoples’ behavior changes when a camera is pointed at them.
 Some peoples’ initial reaction is to immediately run out of shot altogether.
-Unfortunately this isn’t an option during a video interview.
-However for those who do engage the following behaviours should also be avoided.
+Unfortunately, this isn’t an option during a video interview.
+However, for those who do engage the following behaviors should also be avoided.